St Edmund Hall, Oxford

+In 2019, St Edmund Hall launched its 10-year strategy to improve access to higher education, increase the number of student scholarships, bursaries and academic fellowships at the Hall and improve its estate facilities and sustainability credentials.
+This was followed by the launch of HALLmarks, a £50 million campaign in 2022 to fundraise for a new student accommodation building at Norham Gardens in North Oxford as well as student support and fellowship endowment projects.

 History

-Similar to the University of Oxford itself, the precise date of establishment of St Edmund Hall is not certain; it is usually estimated at 1236, before any other college was formally established, though the founder from whom the Hall takes its name, St Edmund of Abingdon, Oxfordshire, the first known Oxford Master of Arts and the first Oxford-educated Archbishop of Canterbury, lived and taught on the college site as early as the 1190s.
+Similar to the University of Oxford itself, the precise date of establishment of St Edmund Hall is not certain; it is usually estimated at 1236, before any other college was formally established, though the founder from whom the Hall takes its name, locally-born Edmund of Abingdon, the first known Oxford Master of Arts and the first Oxford-educated Archbishop of Canterbury, lived and taught on the college site as early as the 1190s.
 The name St Edmund Hall (Aula Sancti Edmundi) first appears in a 1317 rental agreement.

 Before that, the house appeared as the ‘house of Cowley’ in rental agreements with the abbey.
-Thomas of Malsbury, the Vicar of Cowley, partially conveyed the site and its buildings to the abbey in 1270-71, having purchased it for eight pounds nine years prior.
-Cowley fully conveyed the property to the abbey in 1289-90 with an annuity of 'thirteen shillings and fourpence', 13s.4d. or 13⧸4 (read as 'thirteen and four', i.e. one 'mark', a notional value being worth precisely two-thirds of a ₤ Stg) paid to himself and eight shillings for his niece.
+Thomas of Malsbury, the Vicar of Cowley, partially conveyed the site and its buildings to the abbey in 1270-71, having purchased it for eight pounds nine years previously.
+Cowley fully conveyed the property to the abbey in 1289–90 with an annuity of 'thirteen shillings and fourpence' (i.e. one "mark") paid to himself and eight shillings for his niece.

 During the thirteenth century, the university encouraged masters of the arts to rent properties to take in scholars as their tenants.
 The university preferred such arrangements over private lodgings, which it linked to loose living, poor discipline, public disorder and fighting.
 Moreover, university-approved accommodation run by approved principals, gave the university more oversight.
 Principals leased the halls annually and had to present themselves in front of the university's chancellor in St Mary's church yearly and guarantee that their hall would pay its rent.
 Halls whose principals undertook this formality earned recognition as academic halls.